tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 * Add `RukhankaHybridBoneAnchorAuthoring` to entity prefab.
 * In `RukhankaHybridBoneAnchorAuthoring` assign bone that you want to attach.
-* Attach the bone with the local index:
+* Attach the anchor with the local index:

  	..  code-block:: r